Colorado 14ers, Everything you need to know about Hiking Mt Elbert

 • Have fun and be ready to push yourself physically and mentally!

 That’s it for for hiking Elbert, if you have any information to add or have questions, leave a comment below!
-If you’re looking for to grab some food after your hike (You’ll probably be hungry), there’s a food Cart Right by the General store in Twin Lakes called Phunky’s as well as a restaurant in the Twin Lakes Inn.
+If you’re looking for to grab some food after your hike (You’ll probably be hungry), a restaurant in the Twin Lakes Inn.
 If you liked the blog post subscribe to our email list below for more outdoor adventure info.

 Looking for other hikes to do in the Twin Lakes area, check out A complete guide to the Interlaken Trail.
 Thanks for reading and I’ll see you on the next post!